Application for Apostilles or Certification of Documents

 Official Documents Issued by the State of Hawaiʻi

-Official Documents Issued by the State of Hawaiʻi (court documents issued by the Hawaiʻi court, driving records, documents on file at the Bureau of Conveyances, professional licenses issued by DCCA, etc. ) are documents with the Hawaiʻi State Seal, or a Hawaiʻi State Department Seal printed or embossed on the document.
+Official Documents Issued by the State of Hawaiʻi (Hawaiʻi court orders, driving records, documents on file at the Bureau of Conveyances, professional licenses, etc. ) are documents with the Hawaiʻi State Seal, or a Hawaiʻi State Department Seal printed or embossed on the document.

 In addition to having the seal, this official state document must be certified by the signature of the official administrator of that document such as the document custodian, or the record clerk attesting that the document is an official record or a true copy of the original document.
-The signature MUST be original.
+If your document does not have a seal or signature, please contact our office to determine if an apostille can be issued.

 Notarized Documents